 The General Counsel reports to the Chair and oversees the Office of the General Counsel (OGC).
 The OGC is the in-house legal, policy, strategy and risk management resource for the ASC.
-The OGC provides legal advice to the Commission Members, the Chair, the Executive Director and staff on a wide range of issues including securities regulatory policy, statutory interpretation, administrative law, securities regulation, corporate/commercial law, information technology/intellectual property law, procurement law and privacy law.
-In addition, the OGC is responsible for the corporate secretarial and legislative functions, and provides advice on corporate governance matters and the application of the Freedom of Information and Protection of Privacy Act (Alberta) to the ASC.
+The OGC provides legal advice to the Commission Members, the Chair, the Executive Director and staff on a wide range of issues including securities regulatory policy, statutory interpretation, administrative law, corporate/commercial law, information technology/intellectual property law, procurement law and privacy law.
+In addition, the OGC is responsible for the corporate secretarial and legislative functions, and provides advice on corporate governance matters and the application of the Freedom of Information and Protection of Privacy Act (Alberta).

 Director, Market Regulation

 Market Regulation provides regulation to the Alberta capital market by developing and administering rules and policies relating to registrants (dealers, advisers and investment fund managers), crypto asset trading platforms, equities and derivatives exchanges and clearing agencies, trade repositories and self-regulatory organizations (SROs).
 Staff register market participants that are in the business of trading and advising in securities and derivatives and managing investment funds, perform compliance examinations of registrants and review exemption applications.
 Staff conduct oversight of SROs, the TSX Venture Exchange, and energy exchanges, clearing agencies and trade repositories conducting business in Alberta.

 Director, Corporate Finance